geoffreylitt/wildcard-onward-paper/paper.md

 A key idea in table-driven customization is that a wide variety of data sources can be mapped to a generic table abstraction.
 In a relational database, the table matches the underlying storage format, but in table-driven customization, the table is merely an _interface layer_.
 The data shown in the table is a projection of some underlying state, and edits to the table can have complex effects on the underlying state.

+Here we describe the abstract interface fulfilled by a table adapter, and then describe specific types of table adapters we've built so far in the Wildcard system.

+### Abstract interface

 The first two parts of the table adapter interface resemble a typical database table:

 _Returning a table_: A table adapter exposes a table of data: an ordered list of records.
 Each record carries a unique identifier and  associates named attributes with values.
 Tables have a typed schema, so the same attributes are shared across all records.
-The columns also carry some additional metadata in addition to their type, such as whether or not they are read-only or editable.
+We currently support strings, numeric values, booleans, and datetimes as types.
+The columns also carry some additional metadata, such as whether or not they are read-only or editable.

 A table adapter can update the contents of a table at any time in response to changes in the underlying state (e.g., a DOM scraping adapter can update the table when the page body changes).
 When data changes, the query view is reactively updated in response.